jjmrocha/woody/README.md

 ### RPC
-The RPC mechanism is implemented by sending messages.
+The RPC mechanism is implemented by sending messages, the caller send a message to the actor, the actor computes a response a returns it by sending a message to the caller.

-The caller send a message to the actor, the actor computes a response a returns it by sending a message to the caller.
+To be able to receive RPC calls the actor must extend the class **net.uiqui.woody.Actor**, and provide one or more methods mark with the CallHandler annotation to mark the method to process the RPC call.

 ```java
 Actor actor3 = new Actor("calculator") {